 Overview of search in SharePoint Online

-Learn how you can customize the search experience in SharePoint Online to help users find the information they're looking for.
+If you're responsible for search in your organization, learn how you can customize the classic search experience in SharePoint Online to make it easier for users to find the information they're looking for.

 Make sure the content can be found

 The content must be crawled and added to the search index for your users to find what they're looking for when they search in SharePoint Online.

 See how you can make content searchable, and how you can crawl content to get it into the search index.
 Also, see how you can help users search for content across Office 365 and on-premises SharePoint Server at the same time.
 Learn more.

 Make the search results look great

 Presenting the search results the right way makes content easier to find.

 See how you can manage the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
 Learn more.